Introduction: The Obsession with Symmetry and Form

 The Biomechanical Shield: Functional Variability and Overuse Injury

-Forcing an athlete to conform to a rigid, uniform movement pattern breeds physical fragility.
-Under the Functional Variability Hypothesis (Hamill et al., 1999), a healthy motor system exhibits a "Goldilocks" zone of joint coupling variability: too little variation concentrates forces repeatedly on the same anatomical structures, whereas excessive variability leads to sloppy, injurious coordination.
-Runners suffering from overuse injuries (e.g., Achilles tendinopathy, patellofemoral pain) often present with highly rigid joint coupling, repeating the exact same kinematic path and overloading localized tissues.
-According to Bartlett’s stress-distribution hypothesis, healthy functional variability distributes cumulative mechanical stress across slightly different muscle fibers, tendons, and cartilage angles, providing a protective buffer.
+Forcing an athlete to conform to a rigid, uniform movement pattern may increase fragility when it suppresses useful movement options.
+Under the Functional Variability Hypothesis (Hamill et al., 1999), a healthy motor system exhibits a "Goldilocks" zone of joint coupling variability: too little variation may concentrate forces repeatedly on the same anatomical structures, whereas excessive variability can reflect poorly controlled coordination.
+Hamill et al. reported lower coupling variability in runners with patellofemoral pain, but this should not be treated as proof that rigid technique causes every overuse injury.
+According to Bartlett et al. (2007), functional variability may distribute cumulative mechanical stress across slightly different movement solutions.

 Elite Neuromuscular Dynamics: Redundancy, Degeneracy, and Performance Under Stress